 A high-quality network of chargepoints (EVCPs) at home, and at other places where people regularly park, is essential to unlocking electric vehicle uptake.
-Installing the infrastructure for EV charging within new developments is cheaper and easier than retrofitting and encourages people to make the switch to electric vehicles.
-Recharging an EV at home is often cheaper and more convenient than using public chargepoints; and can also better enable the charging of an EV when there is less demand on the power grid i.e. overnight.
+Installing chargepoints within new developments is cheaper and easier than retrofitting and encourages drivers to make the switch to electric vehicles; and recharging an EV at home is often cheaper and more convenient than using public chargepoints.